 Any changes made to the best-before date or durable life information that result in false or misleading information on the label are prohibited by Section 5.(1) of the Food and Drugs Act.

-What should I do if I see a product for sale that has passed the best-before date?
+What to do if you see a product for sale that has passed the best-before date

 As it is not illegal to sell a product that is past its best-before date, a consumer can use this information to consider how the food may have changed in terms of its freshness, flavour, texture and/or nutritional value before purchasing.
 Alternatively, a consumer may notify the retailer.

-What should I do if I see a product for sale that has passed the expiration date?
+What to do if you see a product for sale that has passed the expiration date